EDIflyer/linux-notes/docs/general-notes/proxmox_notes.md

 Then run sensors detect `sensors-detect` (answering yes to all but i2c bus) at the end it will offer to add detected modules - answer `y` then **reboot**.

 After rebooting, run `pwmconfig` to configure fan control, this will stop and start each fan to calibrate.
-Run through the prompts, configure the fan(s) and save changes at the end.
+Run through the prompts, configure the fan(s) and specify the config file name (default value supplied but seems to need to be re-typed in) then save changes at the end.
 Then restart the fan control service `systemctl restart fancontrol` and make it run as a background service at startup with `systemctl enable fancontrol`

 https://wiki.joeplaa.com/tutorials/how-to-install-and-configure-fancontrol-pc

 Configure PVE to keep all backups as we will then set retention in PBS via prune policy.

 In addition to activating a pruning schedule, also activate garbage collection and verification schedules.

+Setup custom SSL certificate as noted above - once this is done you no longer need to use the fingerprint ID when specifying a PBS datastore in Proxmox VE as it relies on the publicly accessible SSL cert.

 ### Recover previous ZFS array
 Run `zpool import` to check for existing arrays then use `zpool import -f <id>` to import the existing array.